Monetization

 Can you make money on TikTok?

 Yes!
-You can absolutely make money on TikTok.
 If you’re familiar with the platform, you’ve likely heard of TikTok influencers like Addison Rae and Khaby Lame, who boast millions of followers and rake in millions of dollars.
-Making that kind of cash might seem like a pipe dream, but the reality is anyone can start making money on TikTok.
+Making that kind of cash might seem like a pipe dream, but the reality is anyone can earn something on the platform.
 All you need is an audience — of any size!
-That’s right, even small-scale creators with as few as 1,000 followers can earn a decent chunk of change through the app.

 How much money can you make on TikTok?